Fantastic4Project3308/PetRescue/PetData/README.md

 ### PetData: The folder to provide the web scraping bash scripts and store external data to use on FurEver Pet

-Our web scraping source petango.com is no longer available.
-"Petango has been adopted by 24Petconnect, 24Pet’s leading online property for shelter adoptions and lost pet registrations." - the owner of Petango.
+> :warning: Our web scraping source petango.com is no longer available.
+"Petango has been adopted by 24Petconnect, 24Pet’s leading online property for shelter adoptions and lost pet registrations." the owner of Petango.

 #### Web Scraping bash Scripts:
   - get_pet_profile_html.sh